 Search for the employee, whose job information you need to change.

-On the Employee Files page of the employee, select the Take Action button located in the top right corner of the screen and from the value list, which appears, select Change Job and Compensation Info.
+On the Employee Files page of the employee, select the Actions button located in the top right corner of the screen and from the value list, which appears, select Change Job and Compensation Info.

 In the You May Also Change block of the Change Job and Compensation Info dialog box, flag the Job Information check box.